shreddd/diy-c25k/README.md

 # DIY C25K Timer

-This is an experiment using OpenAI to generate a DIY app that implements the C25K running program.
+This is an experiment in using OpenAI to generate a DIY app that implements the C25K running program.
 It was pretty impressive in that it mostly got it right in the first try, but there were a few bugs in the corner cases and how things got initialized.
 It took a few iterations to get it right, but I think this mostly works.
+This was generated with GPT-4o.

 ## Setup Instructions